-- CPPD is common in the elderly.
+- Calcium pyrophosphate deposition is common in the elderly.
 Half of adults develop radiographic changes typical of CPPD by the age of 80.

-- One English study reported a prevalence of CC of 7-10% in people over the age of 60.
+- One English study reported a prevalence of CPPD of 7-10% in people over the age of 60.
 This study also reported an equal gender distribution.

-- Most cases of CC are non-familial but mutations in the ANK human gene (ANKH) have been demonstrated in some families.
+- Most cases of CPPD are non-familial but mutations in the ANK human gene (ANKH) have been demonstrated in some families.

 May be precipitated by: